How to create a Collaborative Course

 It takes time to plan this!
 If you want to start a new collaborative course, contact your local support well in advance.

-Remeber that the different academic calendars in different countries can differ a lot.
+Remember that the academic calendars in different countries can differ a lot.

 Each university has its own work culture and regulations - try to be considerate and flexible!